camillevuillaume/ha_tuya_watering/README.md

 3. If this is not working, check the valve device info in the ZHA integration.
 Mine shows up as TS0601 by TZE284_fhvpaltk.
 It was not supported by the quirk out of the box, so I had to modify it accordingly.
 3. Copy the contents of `ha_tuya_watering.yaml` file to the file `automations.yaml`, or copy the file to `/config/automations/` if your automations are stored there.
+4. Copy the contents of the file `rain_sensor.yaml` to the file `configuration.yaml`.
+5. Restart Home Assistant to apply the changes.

 ## Customization